evennia/evennia/docs/sphinx/source/wiki/CommandPrompt.rst

 Prompt after the command
 ------------------------

-The easiest form of prompt is one that is sent after every command you send.
+One common form of prompt appears after every command you send.
 So, say you enter the look command; you would then get the result of the look command, followed by the prompt.
 As an example:Â

 ::